n00Nspr1ng/YAI_ouryai/README.md

 ![task grid image missing](readme_files/task_grid.png)

+## Modifications
+ This is my fork of RLBench.
+Modifications include:
+- 6 new tasks, bug fixes, and extensions of existing tasks.
+See Appendix A in the [paper](https://peract.github.io/) for details.
+- Data generation also records if `ignore_collisions` was used with a waypoint for motion-planning.
+- `data_generator.py` supports an "all_variations" setting that samples from all possible task variations.

+I branched off `master` in Feb 2022, so this fork is not up to date with the latest changes in the official repo.

+## RLBench

 **RLBench** is an ambitious large-scale benchmark and learning environment designed to facilitate research in a number of vision-guided manipulation research areas, including: reinforcement learning, imitation learning,